huseyindeniz/cra-template-dapp/README.md

 ### Benefits of dApp CRA Template?

 dApp CRA Template is specifically designed to meet the needs of dApp development.
-It is built on top of React, just like React based "Next" generation frameworks, but it offers greater flexibility and customization options.
+It is built on top of React, just like React based frameworks, but it offers greater flexibility and customization options.
 With dApp CRA Template, you can take full advantage of the capabilities of React to build fast, scalable, and user-friendly dApps, while also being able to easily integrate with decentralized protocols and technologies.
 Additionally, dApp CRA Template allows you to host your dApp on decentralized servers, ensuring maximum security and decentralization.

 - Decentralized hosting: One of the main benefits of using this template is that it allows you to host your application on decentralized servers, such as IPFS or Swarm.
 This allows you to build truly decentralized applications that are not reliant on a single centralized server.
-In contrast, React based "Next" generation frameworks applications require centralized hosting, which can be less secure and more susceptible to censorship.
+In contrast, React based frameworks applications require centralized hosting, which can be less secure and more susceptible to censorship.

 - Greater flexibility: By using this template, you have more flexibility in terms of the tools and technologies you can use to build your decentralized application.
 For example, you can use various React libraries and packages to customize the look and feel of your application, and you can choose from a wide range of decentralized storage solutions.
-With React based "Next" generation frameworks, you are more limited in terms of the customization options available.

 Overall, dApp CRA Template provides an easy-to-use foundation for building decentralized applications with React, and helps developers avoid the difficulties of identifying and configuring lots of packages.
 It is an ideal choice for developers who want to build high-quality dApps quickly and efficiently.